 Table functionalities:

-• Creation, modification, and deletion of new events and user's own entries
+• Creation, modification, and deletion of new transactions and user's own entries

 • Own events appear in the forecast in the event category where the user has placed the event.